Red Flags in Legal Marketing Contracts

 • 60-90 day notice before renewal

-• Written reminder requirement from agency
+• Written reminder requirement

-• Option to convert to month-to-month instead of renewing
+• Option for month-to-month instead

 • Clear non-renewal process